Nathan Carter Newbold: Legacy

 Newbold High School was named in honor of Nathan Carter Newbold in 1952.
 The segregated high school served African-Americans until it closed in 1968 during desegregation.
 The school now serves as G. E. Massey Elementary School.

 On April 25, 2025, a North Carolina Highway Historical Marker was dedicated for Nathan Carter Newbold.
 The marker stands at the corner of Hillsborough Street and West Park Drive, two blocks south of Newbold's former residence in Raleigh, North Carolina.

+Barry F. Malone wrote a dissertation on him and education in Jim Crow era North Carolina.